 Side effects from using Depakote range from minor to severe.
 Many Depakote patients experience sleepiness or the slowing of their mental processes.
-Nausea, hair loss, weight gain, and tremors have also been reported as less severe side effects.
-Dangerous side effects include suicidal tendencies, pancreatitis, and liver damage.
+Nausea, hair loss, weight gain, and tremors also occur as less severe side effects.
+Dangerous side effects of Depakote include suicidal tendencies, pancreatitis, and liver damage.

 Women taking Depakote should be particularly cautious, as they can develop polycystic ovarian syndrome (PCOS).
 PCOS causes cysts in the ovaries which can cause women to become infertile.
-Additionally, serious birth defects have been reported from women taking Depakote during pregnancy.
-The FDA has classified Depakote into pregnancy category D. This means that Depakote is proven to cause harm to fetuses and should be avoided during pregnancy.
+Women also report serious birth defects when taking Depakote during pregnancy.

 Birth defects from Depakote can include:

 - Malformations in the skull, brain, or limbs